7 Things I'm Happy to Do Without in My Life

-Unless you live in a large city, you probably own at least one car.
-You might own a set of fancy dinnerware that only comes out at Thanksgiving and Christmas.
-You might own knickknacks or books or sporting goods that simply gather dust.
+For example, unless you live in a large city, you probably own at least one car.
+You may own a set of fancy dinnerware that only comes out at Thanksgiving and Christmas.
+You probably own knickknacks or books or sporting goods that simply gather dust.
 Maybe you have chairs that no one ever sits in, or heirloom silverware that you have no time to polish.

 Even though we're all constantly bombarded with the message to buy, buy, buy, it's hardly ever suggested that we might find greater satisfaction in not owning something.
 But as a minimalist, I've learned that some of those "must have" items aren't, at least not for me.

 When my husband happens to mention to his 6th grade students that we don't watch TV, the response is always, "What do you DO at night?"
 It's that lack of imagination we wanted to overcome when we decided to experiment with giving up television.

 In 1996, our TV broke and we didn't replace it.
 Five years later, we had read countless books aloud, played board games on hundreds of evenings, taken a lot of after-dinner walks, and pursued various hobbies.
 In 2001, we bought a TV with a DVD player so we could occasionally watch movies.